Sitecore/sai-example-industry-verticals/industry-verticals/retail/README.md

 ## Add Editing host to XM Cloud

-If you have not enabled the split deployment feature your edting hosts are automatically created based on the xmcloud.build.json if enabled is set to true.
+If you have not enabled the split deployment feature your editing hosts are automatically created based on the xmcloud.build.json if enabled is set to true.
 The following steps are not required.
 Only if you have enabled the split deployment feature, continue with the next steps.

 1. Go to Sitecore Cloud Portal https://portal.sitecorecloud.io
 2. Open XM Cloud Deploy